build-security/aws-api-gateway-authz/Terraform/Readme.md

 # aws-api-gateway-authz Terraform

-This Terraform implementation allows to provision a quickstart setup of all aws resources required for testing purposes.
+This Terraform implementation allows to provision a quicks-tart setup of all AWS resources required for testing purposes and is intended for users who are familiar with Terraform.
 The following library will create a new vpc with the following resources, an api gateway, a lambda function serving as an authorizer , an elasticache redis instance and an ec2 instance hosting the opa/pdp docker.